-As a world leader in the study, appreciation, and conservation of birds, we sought to advance the Lab’s mission with a multi-touchpoint fundraising strategy.
+As a world leader in the study, appreciation, and conservation of birds, we sought to advance the Lab’s mission with a multi-touchpoint online fundraising strategy.
 We focused on engaging and activating individuals who love birds through aggressive content marketing that inspires passion.
 Our strategy hinged on community growth and consisted of three parts:

 Email Addresses Acquired